The below table will enable you to identify the purity of your precious metals

 The only reliable guarantee, to ensure the metal purity/fineness has been reached is for the product to be sent to an Assay Office, where it will be tested before being struck with the relevant hallmark.

-The SPONSOR'S mark (maker's mark): This symbol indicates the individual or firm, accountable for sending the item to assay.
-Anyone can do this, from manufacturers, retailers to hobbyists.
+This symbol indicates the individual or firm accountable for sending the item to assay.
+Anyone can do this — from manufacturers and retailers to hobbyists.
 The sponsor must register this mark and pay a fee at any of the four offices.
 After ten years, the registration must be renewed.
+A change in the Hallmark Act now allows jewellery to be marked with its company logo or brand name.

 Items of minimum fineness, weighing less than the following will not carry a hallmark:

-OPTIONAL or VOLUNTARY marks - it is up to the sponsor to request these
+OPTIONAL or VOLUNTARY marks — it is up to the sponsor to request these.

 Date letter: This tells you the year in which the item was tested and hallmarked.
 Only 25 letters of the alphabet are used.
 A date letter changes in January and runs in alphabetical order.
 Once all letters have been used, the font will be changed.
 All four Assay offices use the same font and letter.